FlorSanders/ROS-minesweeper/README.md

   - Copy the file name ending on `robot_pos.txt` for which run you want to visualize the robot path.

   - Run the robot_path script.
+If you add `-- mines` the detonated mines will be plotted too.

     ```bash
     $ python3 robot_path.py <world number> <file name>